-Have an Organized Back To School: 30 Simple Tips for a Stress-Free Start
+Organized Back to School: 30 Tips for a Stress-Free Start

 Impact on Learning

-Being organized can have a significant impact on a child’s school performance, especially older students in middle and high school as they are starting to prepare for life outside of home.
-With a well-organized study plan, students can manage their time more efficiently, which can lead to better grades.
-Additionally, organizing study materials, such as notes and textbooks, makes it easier for students to learn and retain information, in turn giving them an opportunity for better grades.
+Being organized can have a significant impact on a child’s school performance, especially older students in middle and high school as they are starting to prepare for life outside of the home.
+With an organized study plan as well as organizing their materials (such as notes and textbooks), students manage their time more efficiently, which leads to better comprehension and grades.

 When students are organized, they are more confident in their abilities to manage their workload and responsibilities.
 This leads to increased self-esteem and a positive attitude towards learning.
 When students feel confident in their abilities, they are more likely to take on new challenges and push themselves to achieve their goals.

-30 Tips for an Organized Back To School
+30 Tips for an Organized Back to School Season

-Hang hoodies and jackets near the door where kids leave the house, so they can be easily grabbed when running out the door.
-Command hooks or an over-the-door rack works well for this if you don’t have a coat closet nearby.
+Hang hoodies, jackets and backpacks near the door where kids leave the house, so they can be easily grabbed when running out the door.
+Command hooks or an over-the-door rack works well for this if you don’t have a closet nearby.

 2. Teeth Brushing Station